LDAR-Sim/LDAR_Sim/LDAR_Sim/install/SetupInstructions.md

     conda create -n ldar_sim --file requirements.txt
     ```

+    Note: Please note that the ``requirements.txt`` file exclusively includes the essential dependencies needed to run LDAR-Sim as a regular user.
+If you are in a development role, refer to `requirements_dev.txt` for the additional requirements specific to the development environment.

     ```cmd
     conda activate ldar_sim_env
     ```

-if you are using satellite modules orbit predictor needs to be added to environment
+If you are using satellite modules orbit predictor needs to be added to environment

 Run the following command: